-2.4 Patients With Renal Impairment:
+2.3 Patients With Renal Impairment

-End-Stage Renal Disease: In patients maintained on hemodialysis or peritoneal dialysis, the recommended dosage is 100 mg every 6 to 8 hours [see Clinical Pharmacology (12.3)].
+End-Stage Renal Disease: In adult patients maintained on hemodialysis or peritoneal dialysis, the recommended dosage is 100 mg every 6 to 8 hours.
+The appropriate dose adjustment for pediatric patients maintained on hemodialysis or peritoneal dialysis is not known [see Clinical Pharmacology (12.3)].

-2.5 Patients With Hepatic Impairment:
+2.4 Patients With Hepatic Impairment

-There are insufficient data to recommend dose adjustment of RETROVIR in patients with mild to moderate impaired hepatic function or liver cirrhosis.
+There are insufficient data to recommend dose adjustment of zidovudine in patients with mild to moderate impaired hepatic function or liver cirrhosis.